direktiv/direktiv/specification/specification.md

 The scheduled start definition is used for workflows that should execute at regularly defined times.

-Scheduled workflows never have input data, so accurate testing should use `{}` as input.
+Scheduled workflow can be manually triggered for convenience and testing.
+They never have input data, so accurate testing should use `{}` as input.

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |